DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/10 Encoding User Input.md

         const [editorValue, setEditorValue] = useState("");

         const onFormSubmit = useCallback((e) => {
+            {/* ...
-            {/* Encode the editorValue variable here with your favorite sanitizing tool before sending them to the server */}
+            // Encode editorValue here with your favorite sanitizing tool before sending this value to the server ... */}

             e.preventDefault();
         }, []);